 For the target SMETS1 ESME, the S1SP will always return a year value of 5000 in all StartDates and EndDates (with their MMC meanings) and meaning that the Device is treating these values as wildcards.

-Not Used.
+Where an Update Prepayment Configuration (SRV 2.1) Service Request has never been successfully executed in relation to the target SMETS1 GSME, or in relation to the SMETS1 GSME on the same home area network as the target SMETS1 GPF, the S1SP shall return a SMETS1 Response indicating failure..

 Where an Update Debt (SRV 2.3) Service Request has never been successfully executed in relation to the target SMETS1 GSME, the S1SP shall not return the DebtRecoveryRatePeriod element (with its MMC meaning) in the SMETS1 Response.